bobheadxi/bobheadxi.github.io/_posts/2019-5-5-gobenchdata-project.md

-`gobenchdata` is a tool for inspecting `go test -bench` data, a [GitHub Action](https://github.com/features/actions) for continuous benchmarking, and a web app for performance visualization.
+`gobenchdata` is a tool for inspecting `go test -bench` data, a [GitHub Action](https://github.com/features/actions) for continuous benchmarking, and a web app for performance visualisation.

 It features:

 * a CLI for converting Go benchmark data in JSON as well as saving, merging, and managing datasets of benchmark runs
 * a GitHub Action that allows simple setup of continuous benchmarking
-* a CLI for generating a web app that instantly provides a visualization of your benchmark performance over time
+* a CLI for generating a web app that instantly provides a visualisation of your benchmark performance over time

 Setup for the Action is very simple: